Lord Edward Gleichen: Career

 Gleichen served as a Page of Honour to the Queen from 1874 to 1879.

-He joined the Grenadier Guards in 1881 and gradually rose through the ranks over the years, eventually becoming a Major General.
-He served in the short-lived Guards Camel Corps in the Sudan campaign in 1884–85 and with the Egyptian army in the Dongala campaign in 1896.
-In 1899–1900 he served in the Second Boer War in South Africa, and was mentioned in despatches for his actions during the Battle of Modder River 28 November 1899.
-In January 1900 he was appointed Deputy Assistant-Adjutant-General to the forces in South Africa.
-He was Sudan agent in Cairo from 1901 to 1903 with the local rank of Lieutenant-colonel, then Military Attaché to Berlin from 1903 to 1906.
-He and Kaiser Wilhelm II fell out, and Gleichen was sent to be Military Attaché in Washington D.C. from 1906 to 1907.
+After graduating from the Royal Military College, Sandhurst, he was commissioned into the Grenadier Guards as a lieutenant in October 1881 and gradually rose through the ranks over the years, eventually becoming a major general.
+He served in the short-lived Guards Camel Corps in the Sudan campaign in 1884–85 and, after attending the Staff College, Camberley from 1890–1891, with the Egyptian Army in the Dongala campaign in 1896.

+After having served at the War Office as a staff captain, Gleichen was, in May 1898, made a deputy assistant adjutant general there.
+In 1899–1900 he served in the Second Boer War in South Africa, and was mentioned in despatches for his actions during the Battle of Modder River on 28 November 1899.
+In January 1900 he was appointed deputy assistant-adjutant-general to the forces in South Africa.

+He was Sudan agent in Cairo from 1901 to 1903 with the local rank of lieutenant colonel, After serving on half-pay, he became military attaché to Berlin, which he held from October 1903 until 1906.
+He and Kaiser Wilhelm II fell out, and Gleichen was sent to be military attaché in Washington D.C. from 1906 to 1907.
 He met the Wright brothers while in Washington and wrote a report on their aircraft, but also failed to form a relationship with U.S. President Teddy Roosevelt.
+He was assistant director of military operations from 1907 to 1911.

+In August 1911 he was promoted to the temporary rank of brigadier general and succeeded Alexander Wilson as commander of the 15th Infantry Brigade.

-He was Assistant Director of Military Operations from 1907 to 1911.
-He served in the First World War, commanding the 15th Brigade from 1911 to 1915, and then the 37th Division from 1915 to 1916.
-He was an Intelligence Bureau director at the Department of Information from 1917 to 1918.
+He served in the First World War, which began in the summer of 1914, commanding his 15th Brigade until 1915, and then, after being promoted to major general, the 37th Division from 1915 to 1916.
+He was an intelligence bureau director at the department of information from 1917 to 1918.

 He served as Chairman of the Permanent Committee on Geographical Names from 1919.
+He retired from the army in October 1919...

 At court, the Count was appointed an Extra Equerry to King Edward VII in July 1901.

 He wrote a number of books, including: